 The role of the two witnesses at a civil wedding will be to witness that the act of marriage has taken place and to then sign the marriage certificate.

-If you'd like to read similar articles to Being a Witness at a Civil Wedding - All you Need to Know, we recommend you browse around our Weddings & Parties category.
+If you want to read similar articles to Being a Witness at a Civil Wedding - All you Need to Know, we recommend you visit our Weddings & Parties category.

 - Choose as a witnesses people with whom you want to share this special day.